Otto Warmbier came home just in time to die

 Otto Warmbier, the 22-year-old student who was returned in an unconscious state last week from North Korea, died Monday, his family said.

-"Surrounded by his loving family, Otto died today at 2:20 p.m.," Fred and Cindy Warmbier said in a statement.
+"Surrounded by his loving family, Otto died today at 2:20 p.m.," his parents, Fred and Cindy Warmbier, said in a statement.

-Otto Warmbier's doctors at University of Cincinnati Medical Center said last week he had extensive brain damage dating back longer than a year.
-They said he was in a state of unresponsive wakefulness and was not aware of his surroundings.
+Otto Warmbier's doctors at University of Cincinnati Medical Center said last week that he had extensive brain damage dating back longer than a year.
+They said he was in a state of unresponsive wakefulness and wasn't aware of his surroundings.

-The doctors who treated Warmbier said they’d agree not to speak about his outlook, but had said he did not require help breathing.
+The doctors who treated Warmbier said they had agreed not to speak about his outlook, but they had said he did not require help breathing.

 The Warmbier family did not say how Otto died.